How We Determine the Rankings of the 200 Top Jobs of 2012

 Environment Ranking System

 The ranking system is designed so that the higher point totals reflect lower quality environments.
-After the raw scores are added together, they are mathematically adjusted to reflect average work-hours per week.
-This adjustment helps ensure the report recognizes jobs with excessive hours per week, and adjusts the scores of those professions accordingly.
-Point totals are adjusted upward on a proportional scale, depending on the number of hours each job requires.
+After the raw scores are added together, the average work week in hours were added to the totals.
+This adjustment provides that jobs which require longer working hours than most have the point total adjusted upward on a scale that escalates proportionally with the number of hours worked.

-The scores shown in the ranking tables might look like average incomes, but instead they are actually a derivative of mid-level incomes, and not the average income at all.
+The scores shown in the ranking tables might look like average incomes to those familiar with pay levels in the jobs to which they relate.
+However, the scores are actually a derivative of mid-level incomes, and not the average income at all.
 Since all incomes shown in this table are estimates rounded to the nearest $1,000, there would be many ties if the mid-level income was the sole basis of the score.
 Instead, the income score was computed by adding the estimated mid-level income and the income growth potential.

 Below is an explanation of growth potential, and how it is computed in the scoring system:

-A Software Engineer with a starting salary of $55,000 could eventually earn $132,000, increasing their annual income by $77,000, which is 140% higher than their beginning pay.
-The Income Growth Potential for this job, therefore, is 140%.
-Adding this figure (140) to Software Engineer’s listed mid-level income, $87,000, nets a score of 87,140.
-Because the way that this score is expressed very closely resembles an average dollar-denominated income, a dollar-sign is added to each Income score as an accommodation to those who want at-a-glance estimates of average incomes.
+A Software Engineer that is starting at a salary of $55,000 could eventually earn $133,000, hence increasing annual income by $78,000, which is 142% higher than the beginning income.
+Income Growth Potential, therefore, is 142%.
+Adding this (142) to the midlevel income, which is $88,000, nets a score of 88,142.
+In the tables a dollar-sign was added showing the score as “$88,142.”
+As you can see, the way this score is expressed very closely resembles an average dollar-denominated income found in an income survey.
+Therefore, the dollar-sign precedes the score as an accommodation to someone who wishes to get at-a-glance estimates of average incomes.

 The Three Outlook Factors